 San Francisco faces a significant challenge with people experiencing unsheltered homelessness.
-The 2019 Point-in-Time Count estimated over 8,000 individuals experiencing homelessness, approximately 5,180 living unsheltered, on any given night.
+The 2019 Point-in-Time Count estimated that there are over 8,000 individuals experiencing homelessness, approximately 5,180 living unsheltered, on any given night.

-Through improved coordination city-wide and the development of Navigation Centers, existing Temporary Shelters and SAFE Navigation Centers, we are having a significant impact in our ability to bring our unhoused neighbors indoors.
+Improved coordination city-wide and the development of Navigation Centers, existing Temporary Shelters and SAFE Navigation Centers have significantly impacted our ability to bring our unhoused neighbors indoors.
 We know that the dignity and safety of every San Franciscan improves when everyone has a place to sleep inside.

 The Navigation Center Model

 San Francisco’s first Navigation Center opened in March 2015 and was a successful pilot serving San Francisco’s highly vulnerable and long-term unhoused neighbors who are often fearful of accessing traditional shelter and services.
 HSH subsequently opened 10 Navigation Centers and currently has 7 in operation.
-For more information, click here.
+Access more information here.

 San Francisco’s Navigation Center model is being replicated nationally and, here in San Francisco, we’re building on this best practice by developing SAFE Navigation Centers.